wikindx/wikindx/website/web/src/content/install/install.md

 the installed version and the target version).
 However, always read the Upgrade chapter for instructions on upgrading.

-So we recommend that you regularly update to the latest version from the tarball version available in the [SourceForge File](https://sourceforge.net/projects/wikindx/files/) section, especially if your WIKINDX is hosted on the web.
+We recommend that you regularly update to the latest version from the tarball version available in the [SourceForge File](https://sourceforge.net/projects/wikindx/files/) section, especially if your WIKINDX is hosted on the web.

-If you prefer an installation from a [Version Control Systems](https://en.wikipedia.org/wiki/Version_control) (VCS), __we strongly recommend__ that you use one of the __point release__ described in the README.txt file at the [root of SF SVN](https://sourceforge.net/p/wikindx/svn/HEAD/tree/) with the __trunk__ branch on a __production__ server.
+If you prefer an installation from a [Version Control System](https://en.wikipedia.org/wiki/Version_control) (VCS), __we strongly recommend__ that you use one of the __point release__ described in the README.txt file at the [root of SF SVN](https://sourceforge.net/p/wikindx/svn/HEAD/tree/) with the __trunk__ branch on a __production__ server.